 Howe Farm accommodation summary

-Bathroom (please note there is no shower at the property)
+Bathroom (please note there is no shower at the property, but a handheld shower attachment is available)

 Large garden with damson and apple orchard